Rani367/Rani367/README.md

 - 💼 My portfolio with an AI chatbot - [portfolio](https://rani-malach.vercel.app/)

-- 🧑‍💻 Contributed to an open source(Once UI's Magic Portfolio)
+- 🧑‍💻 Contributed to an open source(Zed - I use it every day!)

 - 🌱 Currently learning computer science at school